COMMON SKY

 Design Aim:

-To raise public awareness about the importance of coexistence between birds and humans through partcipatory, climate-positive design.
+To raise public awareness about the importance of coexistence between birds and humans through participatory, climate-positive design.

 Research question: